himanshuRaj-IN/ProductlistAutomation-CognizantInternship-MiniProject/Readme.txt

 			1. firefox = Mozila firefox
 			2. edge    = Microsoft Edge
 			3. chrome  = Google Chrome browser

+		note: chrome and edge is not added add it manually in drivers folder.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Class and Methods Definitions